 - Admissions Requirements: No GRE exam required

-- Stackable Format: Can be taken as part of the Master of Education in Elementary Education program.
+- Stackable Format: Can be taken as part of the Master of Education in Curriculum and Instruction program.
 The four courses will count toward the degree.

 The goal of STEAM is simple: to engage learners in real-world, relevant problem solving that requires a high level of discipline integration.
 The STEAM Education certificate is comprised of 4 courses, which, when combined, address four essential components of teaching and learning: instructional design, pedagogy, assessment, and application/reflection.
 The titles of the courses are:

 - IL-2008: STEAM Instructional Design (can be taken as a STEAM Continuing Education course)

 You must have access to a classroom or other learning space to implement a STEAM unit in the third course.
 If you are applying for the PA STEM Endorsement or Act 48 credits, you must hold a current PA teachers license.

 After completion of this certificate, current PA teacher license holders are eligible for the PA Department of Education's STEM Endorsement.